 Part of being comfortable in your skin is honoring what is right for you at every stage of life.
 I am not going to wear anything that makes me feel uncomfortable physically or psychologically.
 I do wear heels, but never so high that I can’t walk with ease in them.
 I may wear faded jeans with a navy blazer to the grocery store or at home with a tee, but they never have holes in them.

 This knit fabric is so forgiving!
 It flows across the body without clinging to my jiggly bits.
-These pieces come out of luggage and the wash looking great.
+These pieces come out of luggage, and the wash looking great.
 The cutout shoulder top and pants are both by Clara Sunwoo from ShopMyFairLady.com.
-ShopMyFairLady.com is giving us 15% off during the month of May with the code May17.
-The cut outs are subtle which means the top is bra friendly and very comfortable to wear.
-I don’t care for those big cold shoulder cut outs that show your bra straps.
-A tip to remember; when you purchase items as a set, launder them together even when you wear them separately.
-That way they will always look the same.
+The cutouts are subtle, which means the top is bra-friendly and very comfortable to wear.
+When you purchase items as a set, a tip to remember, launder them together even when you wear them separately so that they will always look the same.
 I hang these pieces on my rolling rack to let them air dry.
 Tumbling fine knits in the dryer substantially shortens the life of them.

 The wicker clutch related to the color, pattern, and attitude of the silk scarf worn draped across my shoulders.
 The bag is from last year by J.McLaughlin.
 The navy suede shoes are a couple of years old.
 I wore this look to attend church services with my family on Easter Sunday.